Thompson groups for systems of groups, and their finiteness properties: Introduction

 The input to our construction is a directed system of groups $(G_n)_{n \in \N}$ together with a \emph{cloning system}, which essentially determines how a group element is moved past a split.
 A cloning system consists of morphisms $G_n \to \symm_n$ (where $\symm_n$ is the symmetric group on $n$ symbols), and \emph{cloning maps} $\clone^n_{k} \colon G_n \to G_{n+1}$, $1 \le k \le n$, subject to certain conditions (see Definition~\ref{def:filtered_cloning_system}).
 The output is a group $\Thomp{G_*}$:

 \begin{main:thompson_construction} Let $(G_n)_{n \in \N}$ be an injective directed system of groups equipped with a cloning system.
-Then there is a generalized Thompson group $\Thomp{G_*}$ that contains all of the $G_n$.
-There are homomorphisms $F \into \Thomp{G_*} \to V$ whose composition is the inclusion $F \into V$. \end{main:thompson_construction}
+Then there is a generalized Thompson group $\Thomp{G_*}$ that contains all of the $G_n$. \end{main:thompson_construction}

 The groups $F$, $V$, $\Fbr$ and $\Vbr$ are all examples of groups of the form $\Thomp{G_*}$.

 One of our main motivations for constructing these new Thompson-like groups is the analysis of their finiteness properties.
 Recall that a group $G$ is of \emph{type~$\F_n$} if there is a $K(G,1)$ with finite $n$-skeleton.
 For example, $\F_1$ means finitely generated and $\F_2$ means finitely presented.
 We are in particular interested in understanding how the finiteness properties of $\Thomp{G_*}$ depend on the finiteness properties of the groups $G_n$.
 Our main results are: